deloarts/pytia-reorder-tree/README.md

 The app runs fully automatic:

 - It scans the product for existing `group identifiers` and removes them
 - Then new `group identifiers` will be added by the `group` property of all children (groups are available since **v0.2.4** of the [pytia-property-manager](https://github.com/deloarts/pytia-property-manager)).
-This can be changed in the settings.json.
+This can be changed in the settings.json
-- Afterward the app reorders the graph tree by issuing the `reorder graph tree` command.
+- Afterward the app reorders the graph tree by issuing the `reorder graph tree` command
+- At last all instance numbers are renumbered

 ## 4 workspace